 ATMs in Kuta work fine for emergencies or when you arrive late and money changers are closed.
 The most reliable machines belong to BCA, Mandiri and BNI — avoid third-party ATMs in convenience stores and malls, which charge higher fees and are more commonly targeted for card skimming.

 Daily ATM withdrawal limits in Bali typically run IDR 2,500,000–3,000,000 per transaction (approximately USD $155–185), sometimes lower on older machines.
-If you need more, withdraw twice — or better, use a money changer for larger amounts and the ATM only for top-ups.
+If you need more, withdraw twice.
+Better still, use a money changer for larger amounts and the ATM only for top-ups.

 Andrew's Take

-My standard advice: bring just enough local currency from home to cover your taxi from the airport to Kuta — about USD $10 worth of IDR, or just use Grab which charges in IDR and bills to your card.
+My standard advice is to bring just enough local currency from home to cover your taxi from the airport to Kuta.
+That is about USD $10 worth of IDR, or just use Grab, which charges in IDR and bills to your card.
 Then exchange your main cash at a licensed money changer in Kuta the same day you arrive, once you have dropped your bags.

-On the question of which money changer: I look at the PVA sticker first, the rate board second, and I ask "any commission?" before I pull out my wallet.
-The best changers in Kuta do not need to advertise aggressively — they have steady business from regular visitors who know the rate.
-If someone is trying hard to get you to walk through their door, that is usually why.
+To choose a changer, I look at the PVA sticker first, the rate board second, and I ask "any commission?" before I pull out my wallet.
+The best changers in Kuta do not need to advertise aggressively, because they have steady business from regular visitors who know the rate.
+If someone is trying hard to get you through their door, that is usually why.

 Frequently Asked Questions